Information on the J Card

 Q: Why are we using RFID technology, AKA the J Card?

 Answer:There are many guest benefits to RFID technology.
 First and foremost it gives hands-free access to our lifts.
 Once you have the J Card you can reload additional days online eliminating any stopping at the ticket window.
 Once you have received a reloadable J Card, you will be able to reload the card online at any time of day, without having to wait in any ticket lines.
 The reloadable J Card will last multiple seasons, this way you can simply purchase/reload your ticket or pass and use it season after season.
+So don't throw it away.

-Q: What is RFID
+Q: What is RFID?

 Answer: RFID is a small chip and antenna integrated into your J Card or season pass.
 When you pass through the lift line and go through the new RFID gates, this chip will register and open the access gate automatically.
-If you have skier days loaded onto your card the gates will open with ease just by letting the gate read your card as you approach it
+If you have skier days loaded onto your card the gates will open with ease just by letting the gate read your card as you approach it.

 Q:: What is a J Card?

-Answer: The J Card will replace the traditional lift ticket and has a small RFID chip integrated into the card.
+Answer: The J Card replaced the traditional lift ticket and has a small RFID chip integrated into the card.
 The same chip will also be integrated into season pass products.
 When you pass through the lift line, the chip will register and open the lift access gate automatically.
 All guests loading the lift will need either a J Card or a season pass.

 Q::Where should I carry my J Card?